librity/ft_born2beroot/README.md

 ### Security-Enhanced Linux (SELinux) vs. AppArmor

 They're both Linux kernel security modules.
+They both provide Mandatory Access Control (MAC).

 Fedora and CentOS use SELinux by default.
 Debian and Ubuntu use AppArmor by default.

-AppArmor is easier to use but less secure.
+AppArmor is easier to use but a little less secure.
-SELinux is harder to use but it's more secure.
+SELinux is harder to use but more secure.

+Before any syscall the kernel check with AppArmor or SELinux if the process is allowed to execute that command.
+By configuring them we can restrict the actions that subjects (processes) can perform on objects (files, IO, memory, Network ports, etc.)

 ### Uncomplicated Firewall (UFW)